 Students may not enter the building before 7:15 a.m.
+Parents should not be dropping off any students before 7:15 am.
 Students must remain in the commons until 7:25 a.m.
 At 7:25 a.m., students will be dismissed to their lockers and/or homerooms.
 No student is allowed in the classroom section of the building or lockers after 2:55 p.m. unless the student is required to be in the building for a school activity or program and is supervised by a staff member.